EvaFrossard/EvaFrossard.github.io/index.md

   </p>
 </div>

 Okay, we've been introduced to the holy quatuor: **categories, fame, activity of your channel and duration of video** to see if they provided us info on your channel chances to regain its previous flourishment.
+We have noticed that it is possible to see overall trends, but nothing precise nor statistically relevant.
 Let's now get into how YOU can impact the health of your channel, meaning how YOU can react ans use those metrics in your favour.
 We will start by citing all the different strategies we have observed (yes the same strategies you have probably been wracking your brain with), before putting our lab coat and taking our calculator to see if those methods are truly useful.

-## What are the possible strategies observed when facing a decline ?
+## Qualitative analysis: what are the possible strategies observed when facing a decline ?

-Taking advantage of all the data that we have at hand, our research team identified the key metrics that measure creator's reactions in times of crisis, and will now walk you through them.
+Taking advantage of all the data that we have at hand, our research team identified the types of key metrics that **measure creator's reactions in times of crisis**, and we will now walk you through them.
 Take notes !

 ### Upload frequency

-You might have thought that getting **more active on the platform** would make you regain your audience or at least will make you gain a new public, because the Youtube algorithm would put you forward.
+You might have thought that getting **more active on the platform** would make you regain your audience or at least will bring you a new public, because the Youtube algorithm would put you forward.

-Maybe you've considered **taking a break**, make them wait a little and be more desirable (we see you mister pick-me) before making a big come back, maybe ?
+Maybe you've considered **taking a break**, make them wait a little and be more desirable (we see you mister pick-me) before making a big come back ?

-Or you are just a chill guy, you also want your audience to just be chill guys and be alike you, and you didn't want to force yourself to post or take an unwanted break... so you just **kept uploading at the same rythm**.
+Or you are just a chill guy, you also want your audience to just be chill guys, and you didn't want to force yourself to post or take an unwanted break... so you just **kept uploading at the same rythm**.

 **Thus, we have 3 separate groups:**